-Visiting Berlin wouldn’t be complete without trying the german beer or at least visiting one beer garden.
+Visiting Berlin wouldn’t be complete without trying german beer or at least visiting one beer garden.
 Some of the best places are Café am Neuen See, DogTapBerlin, Fischerhütte am Schlachtensee, Schleusenkrug, Golgatha Biergarten, Zollpackhof, Luftgarten Bier & BBQ, Brachvogel, Prater, or Park Café.

 If you are after a bit of open space and greenery head to any of these parks.